Hexensuelze/duke3d_hrp/hrp_readme.txt

 > New model for Lunar Overlord (ep.2 boss)
 > Improvements to the ingame menu (new font, some new screens)
-> Hundreds of new textures, dozens of new models - overall HRP size increased from 285 MB to over 600+ MB!
+> Hundreds of new textures, dozens of new models - overall HRP size increased from 285 MB to over 700+ MB!

 IMPORTANT!
 ----------
 Please note that all HRP v5 contents has been optimized for usage with Polymer renderer.
-This means that if you use the older Polymost renderer, you WILL encounter problems (HUD weapons rendered incorrectly or other display glitches).
+This means that if you switch to the older Polymost renderer, you WILL encounter problems (HUD weapons rendered incorrectly or other display glitches).
 Polymer requirements offer advanced graphics effects but demand much better hardware.
-If you are forced to use Polymost due to having a weaker machine, you have to download a different HRP build!
+If you are forced to use Polymost due to having a weaker machine, you have to use an older HRP build, or better the Polymost Override Pack which should be available as of the release of this HRP version.

 -----------------